 Tadpole ALPHAbook

-Tadpole ALPHAbooks were RISC laptops based on Digital Alpha processors, released in 1995 into the fledging RISC laptop markets.
-They were the only Alpha-based Laptops and designed for the OpenVMS operating system – in contrast to other RISC laptops that targeted mobile Unix applications.
+Tadpole ALPHAbooks are 64-bit RISC laptops based on Digital Alpha processors, released in 1995 into the fledging RISC laptop market.
+They are the only DEC Alpha-based laptops and designed for the OpenVMS operating system – in contrast to other RISC laptops that targeted mobile Unix applications.

-ALPHAbooks were very expensive at time of introduction, very rare and often limited to government usage like Defense applications, communications and Mission Critical Applications (OpenVMS).
-They were binary-compatible to Digital Alpha 64-bit workstations, and used the special 21066A Alpha processor, developed for integrated solutions.
+ALPHAbooks were very expensive at time of introduction, rare and often limited to government usage like Defense applications, communications and Mission Critical Applications (OpenVMS).
+They are binary-compatible to Digital Alpha 64-bit workstations and use the special 21066A Alpha processor, developed for integrated solutions.

 ALPHAbook 1 | |